Cayman Islands Real Estate – FAQs

 Yes.
 There are no restrictions on foreign ownership of real estate in the Cayman Islands.
 Non-residents can buy, hold, and sell property, and there's no limit on the number of properties you can own.

-No. Foreign individuals can purchase property in their own name or through a company or trust (with professional advice).
+No. Non-residents can purchase property in their own name or through a company or trust (with professional advice).
 You don't need a local partner.

 There's no annual property tax, income tax, or capital gains tax.
 The main cost is a one-time stamp duty paid at the time of purchase.
 As of January 2026, the rate is 7.5% for properties under CI$2 million, and 10% for properties valued at CI$2 million or more.